-NOTE: The VIP GUI Screen Editor is not supported on Windows Vista, Windows Server 2008, and Windows 7.
-Please use a Windows XP, Windows Server 2000, or Windows Server 2003 system for editing your GUI screens.
+NOTE: The VIP GUI Screen Editor is not supported on Windows Vista, Windows Server 2008, Windows 7, Windows 8 and Windows Server 2012.
+The editor is installed on all platforms and in some cases may work but it remains unsupported.
+Please use Windows XP for editing your GUI screens.